Arturo

 which is harvesting potable water from the air and honors the

 disappearing Ethiopian warka trees.
-The 9 m tall bamboo framework
+The 9 m tall bamboo

-skills and materials by the village inhabitants.
+built with local skills and materials by the village

 Background: Insufficient access to water for people in Ethiopia